-These vegan buckwheat pancakes are hearty, flavourful, and delicious.
-They’re easy to make, nutritious, and have an earthy, slightly floral flavour from the buckwheat flour in this recipe.
+These buckwheat flour pancakes are quick and easy to make.
+They’re hearty, flavorful, and delicious.
+They have an earthy, slightly floral flavor from the buckwheat flour in this recipe.
 These yummy pancakes are gluten free and vegan.

 These pancakes are made with buckwheat flour.
-I love the texture that buckwheat flour brings to gluten free recipes.
-It doesn’t have that gummy quality that some of the other gluten free flours tend to.
-I love using it in baked goods like this buckwheat banana bread.
+I love the texture that buckwheat flour brings to gluten-free recipes.
+It doesn’t have that gummy quality that some of the other gluten-free flours tend to.

 Buckwheat flour can sometimes be tricky to find but if you can’t get it at your local grocery store then you can order it online.
 Either light or dark buckwheat flour will work in this recipe.

-I used coconut milk in these pancakes but any plant-based milk should work so use what you’ve got.
+I used coconut milk in these buckwheat flour pancakes but any plant-based milk should work so use what you’ve got.

 I like to fry these pancakes in coconut oil but you can substitute whatever oil you prefer.
-Avocado oil or grape seed oil are relatively neutral in flavour so they’re good alternatives.
+Avocado oil or grape seed oil are relatively neutral in flavor so they’re good alternatives.

 I sweetened the pancake batter with a little maple syrup.
 I find it’s necessary to balance the slight bitterness of the buckwheat flour.
 You can substitute another liquid sweetener such as honey (if you don’t need these pancakes to be strictly vegan) or agave if you prefer.